Week 21 of Pregnancy

 • Eyebrows and eyelids are fully formed

-• Toenails and fingerprints are becoming visible
+• Fingernails are growing and becoming visible

 You this week

-• Braxton Hicks contractions (practice contractions) may start
+• Occasional Braxton Hicks contractions (practice contractions)

 This week's tips